-Mr. Ebell led the Trump Presidential Transition’s agency action team for the Environmental Protection Agency.
-His involvement in the transition led to public protests and marches in several cities in America and Europe.
+Ebell led the Trump Presidential Transition’s agency action team for the Environmental Protection Agency.
+His involvement in the transition led to public protests and marches in several cities across the United States and Europe.
 In one of countless fundraising e-mails and letters from environmental pressure groups, Sierra Club President Michael Brune wrote that “Myron Ebell is … one of the single greatest threats our planet has ever faced.”

-Joe Bast, President of the Heartland Institute, presented Myron Ebell with the Speaks Truth to Power Award at the Twelfth International Conference on Climate Change on March 23, 2017.
+Joe Bast, then-president of The Heartland Institute, presented Ebell with the Speaks Truth to Power Award at the Twelfth International Conference on Climate Change on March 23, 2017.